shlomoron/LEAP-solution/README.md

 For X_col_not, I used only one representation, which is the somple normalization (x-mean)/std.
 For X_col, I used three representations.
 The first is norm_1, the same like X_col_not, where each feature in each level is normalized with its own mean/std. i.e., for state_t, then we have (state_t_1-mean(state_t_1))/std(state_t_1), (state_t_2-mean(state_t_2))/std(state_t_2) etc. In my code, I call this representation x_col_not_norm (for x_col_not) and x_col_norm (for X_col).
 The second representation normalize each feature by the total mean and std over all the levels. i.e., for state_t, then we have (state_t_1-mean(state_t))/std(state_t), (state_t_2-mean(state_t))/std(state_t) etc. In my code, I call this representation x_total_norm.
-Finally, the thirs representation is:
+Finally, the third representation is:

 ```
 x_col_norm_log = tf.where((x_col_norm-x_col_norm_min+1)>=1, tf.math.log(x_col_norm-x_col_norm_min+1),